OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-01.md

 ## 1 Thessalonians 1:4

-knowing, brothers and sisters beloved by God, His choice of you;
+being aware, dear brothers and sisters loved by God, of His selection of you;

 ## 1 Thessalonians 1:5